 On top of that, she had to carry heavy buckets of water to and fro for Cecil’s baths.
 This greatly hurt her back and caused Nimasha to limp everywhere.
 This incident prompted Nimasha to call the police who sent her to the hospital and was then told by the doctor to rest a little.
 However, Cecil’s brother, confiscated all the hospital documents – taking them out of her bag without her permission.
 Nimasha went to the agency again to report the incident but was told to return to her employer.
 She did, and thus endured more scolding.

 Nimasha, weary and still in pain, finally decided to leave her employer’s a few days later.
 Nimasha’s hopeful venture ended in less than a month’s time.
 Although her job did not work out, the debts acquired before her coming to Hong Kong have been increasing daily due to the high interests her friends charge.
 Nimasha tearfully recounted how her husband has to endure harassment from those friends daily, demanding payback of the money.
 Her loved ones are also low on funds and have not been able to buy sufficient medications or daily sustenance.

 “I always thought why did I come to HK and push myself into such trouble” said Nimasha desperately.

 Today, all Nimasha wishes for is some monetary compensation for the trials she endured at the hands of the Sri Lankan agency and her employer, Cecil, so that she can send the money back to her family in need.

 *All names and identifying information have been changed to to protect the identity of the survivors.

 - Deceptive recruitment – Nimasha was deceived about the nature of the job and the number of people served.

 - Exploitation – excessive working hours and poor working conditions.

-- Coercion at destination – her personal documents were confiscated.
+- Coercion at destination – her personal documents were confiscated and surveillance.